mitochondrialmembrane/nighthawks/README.md

 *Painterly Shader:*
 In order to give the diner at the center of our scene the effect of being "painted," we implemented a non-photorealistic shader designed to make scenes look especially stylized.
-In particular, we wrote a post-processing effect called the "Kuwahara" filter using a texture shader.
+In particular, we wrote a post-processing effect called the "Kuwahara" filter using a texture shader (texture.frag).
 This filter calculates the value of each pixel by 1) centering a box at the pixel 2) dividing the box into 4 sectors 3) calculating the average color and variance for each sector and 4) choosing the average color with the lowest variance.

 The shader looks slightly better when used on more dynamic scenes --- we include an example of a scene where it looks particularly good